imwithfriends/passwordless-login/readme.txt

 == Screenshots ==
-1. Front End Passwordless Login Form : screenshot1.jpg
+1. Front End Passwordless Login Form
-2. Received Email with the token link: screenshot2.jpg
+2. Received Email with the token link
-3. Backend Info page for the plugin: screenshot3.jpg
+3. Backend Info page for the plugin

 == Changelog ==

 = 1.0 =
 Initial version.
 Added a passwordless login form as a shortcode.
+= 1.0.1 =
+Security fix: tokens are now hashed in the database.
+Security fix: sanitized the input fields data.
+Fix: no longer using transients.
+Now using user_meta with an expiration meta since transients are not to be trusted.
+Change: removed a br tag